John Lee (political scientist)

 John Lee is an Australian academic and policy expert working on international economic and security affairs with a focus on the Indo-Pacific.
 Lee was a senior adviser to Australian Foreign Minister Julie Bishop from 2016 to 2018.
-He is also a senior fellow at the Hudson Institute in Washington, DC and an Adjunct Professor and Senior Fellow at the United States Studies Centre at the University of Sydney.
+He was also appointed the government's lead adviser for the 2017 Foreign Policy White Paper to guide Australian external policy for the next decade and beyond.
+He is a senior fellow at the Hudson Institute in Washington, DC and an adjunct professor and Senior Fellow at the United States Studies Centre at the University of Sydney until 2022.
 Lee was a board member of the Institute for Regional Security (formerly Kokoda Foundation) from 2012 until August 2016.

 Early life and education

 Lee was born in Ipoh, Malaysia in 1973.
 He migrated to Australia with his family in 1979 at the age of six years, first to Newcastle and then Sydney from 1984 onward.
 After boarding at the Sydney GPS school, St Joseph's College, Hunters Hill and finishing his HSC in 1991, he graduated with degrees in Arts (First Class in Philosophy) and Law from the University of New South Wales and obtained his masters and doctorate in international relations from the University of Oxford whilst on an Oxford Chevening Scholarship.